-Pete Yanity lives for two things: The first is his wonderful family, the second is his work covering sports.
+Pete Yanity lives for two things: his wonderful family and covering sports.

-Additionally, he does extensive TV play-by-play assignments for Clemson, the ACC, the Southern Conference and other entities for games seen on the Nexstar Network, ESPN3, and Fox Sports/Regional, among other outlets.
+Additionally, he does extensive TV play-by-play assignments for Clemson, the ACC, the Southern Conference and other entities for games seen on the Nexstar Network, CBS Sports Network, ESPN3, and Fox Sports/Regional (now Bally Sports), among other outlets.

 Among his other work, he was the sideline reporter on the Carolina Panthers preseason TV Network from 2001-2013.